Skip to content

 Sources profile:This story draws on neutral-leaning sources

-European Parliament voted 101 to 9 on 26 March to delay the AI Act's high-risk employment rules from August 2026 to December 2027, also removing employer obligations to ensure staff AI literacy.
+The European Parliament voted 101 to 9 on 26 March to delay the AI Act's high-risk employment rules from August 2026 to December 2027.
+A less-noticed provision removed employer obligations on staff AI literacy.

 A 135-country study found women hold nearly twice the share of highest-risk AI-exposed jobs globally.
 In wealthy nations, the gap is almost threefold.